PratyushRT/personal-webpage/content/home/experience.md

   date_start = "2019-05-25"
   date_end = "2019-08-25"
   description = """
-  Worked on Celo’s Ultralight Client Sync which enables users to download very small number of block headers to verify correctness of current validator set.
+  Worked on Celo's Ultralight Client Sync which enables users to download very small number of block headers to verify correctness of current validator set.
 On the implementation team for Pedersen Hashes, different elliptic curves and bls-zexe in Rust and Sage similar to the ZCash Protocol
 """